 While handmade Udon noodles can be seen as more authentic in the sense of how Udon originated, this isn’t the full story.
 Handmade Udon is always limited to the hands of different chefs in different noodle bars, which can then dilute the authentic taste (being different from one chef or noodle bar to the next).
 That is where the Yamato Udon machine comes in to develop high-quality, authentic Udon that is uniformly prepared, cut, and delivered on a consistent basis.

 This machine is actually currently being used in the Sanuki region of the Kagawa Prefecture as Kagawa is the headquarters of the Yamato Noodle Company, making them geographically authentic.
-Designed by a former engineer who combined his insight into the ancient Udon noodle cooking process with modern mechanical ingenuity, the resultant product of his work is an Udon noodle machine that has gone through more than 1,300 improvements to establish a new standard in delivering authentic Udon in a timely fashion.
+Designed by a former engineer who combined his insight into the ancient Udon noodle cooking process with modern mechanical ingenuity, the resultant product of his work is an Udon noodle machine that has gone through more than 1,300 improvements to establish a new standard in delivering authentic Udon in a timely fashion of bet9jamobi.

 - Noodles that are consistent in quality, size, and shape, regardless of the level of experience of the Udon noodle chef who is operating it